LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotsStatus/overview.md

 Use the Bots Status application to check the status of all your bots from a single location.

-You can use the application to monitor and manage both custom bots and post-conversation survey bots.
+You can use the application to monitor and manage both custom bots and post-conversation survey (PCS) bots.

 <img class="fancyimage" style="width:1000px" src="img/ConvoBuilder/botsStatus_dashboard.png">